built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 previously mentioned [list of applications](public/apps.json) and its `workspacesUrl` configured to the [list of workspaces](public/workspaces.json).
 Hence, all of the content that Home renders is sourced from OpenFin's Content Discovery Service.

+The Content Discovery Service contains an example of entries that:

+* Load views into OpenFin Browser
+* Launch an OpenFin Application using it's manifest file
+* Launch a native application

 ### Read more about [working with Workspace](https://developers.openfin.co/of-docs/docs/workspace-overview).